 What this tells me is that the heavy rain we have had in recent times has depleted the soil of nutrients AND that papayas need regular feeding to keep them happy – a bit like us really!

-1. Check the pH (see UNDERSTANDING SOILS at top of page) – the wrong pH can ‘lock-up’ nutrients.
+1. Check the pH (see UNDERSTANDING SOILS) – the wrong pH can ‘lock-up’ nutrients.
 They don’t like acid soils – which is what we get after long periods of rain.